Lapin0t/phd-manuscript/main/01_introduction.typ

 #nm[Brouwer]-#nm[Heyting]-#nm[Kolmogorov] interpretation.
 Programs turned out
 to be quite suitable for expressing such realizers, in particular the
 #short.llc put forward by #nm[Church]~#mcite(<Kleene45>)#mcite(dy: 3em, <Kreisel59>),
 establishing a link between proofs and programs.
-The bridge between the these two worlds is however quite deeper, as around that time and onward, a string of observations have been made.
+The bridge between these two worlds is however quite deeper, as around that time and onward, a string of observations have been made.
 They essentially understood, that with a very moderate amount of squinting, the linguistic rules of existing formal logical